Transport in Thailand: Public bus service in Bangkok

 An air conditioned BMTA bus, one type of public bus service in Bangkok.

-In Bangkok, the Bangkok Mass Transit Authority or BMTA, is the main operator of public transit buses within the Greater Bangkok area.
+Bangkok has far better public transit than the rest of the country.
+The Bangkok Mass Transit Authority or BMTA, is the main operator of public transit buses within the Greater Bangkok area.
 The Bangkok Mass Transit Authority offers bus and van routes throughout the city and its suburban provinces.
 Many bus routes in Bangkok are served by several private companies, sometimes duplicating those from BMTA.
 Examples include orange minibuses, and cream-blue buses.
 The buses have the BMTA symbol on them, mostly seen below the driver's side window.
 These often follow slightly different routings from the main big BMTA bus or do not run along the whole route.

 BMTA currently operates bus routes in Bangkok and its metropolitan area namely Nonthaburi, Pathum Thani, Samut Prakan, Samut Sakhon and Nakhon Pathom.

 Local buses and Bangkok city buses come in various sizes, types, and prices, from half size, full size, double length, open window, fan, and air conditioned.